Daytona State College Campus Safety (ext. 4444 or (386) 506-4444)

 You will be better prepared to respond to inappropriate behavior if your students know up front what is and what is not acceptable.

-Minor disruptive behavior includes:
+Minor Disruptive Behavior includes:

-Handling minor disruptions: Minor disruptions are typically handled as classroom management issues.
+Minor disruptions are typically handled as classroom management issues.

 Major Disruptive Behavior includes: